 We recognize how valuable it is for our pediatric patients to have both parents/caregivers at the bedside, and respect the importance parents put on being together when their child is in the hospital.
 After careful consideration and planning, we have made the following revisions to our policy:

 - For inpatient and emergency department visits, up to two parents or guardians may visit at the same time.
 Must be the same care partners throughout the stay.
 End-of-life exceptions for siblings may apply.

 - For patients under investigation for COVID-19 or confirmed to have COVID-19, one healthy parent/caregiver can be identified to stay with the patient for the entire hospital stay.
 Neonatal ICU policies for confirmed or suspected COVID-19 may vary.
 Please check with your care team's leadership.

 - For patients having surgery or a procedure, two healthy parents/guardians may accompany the patient in the waiting area and prep areas.
 In the recovery area, one adult at a time is permitted.

-- For outpatient visits, one healthy parent/guardian may accompany the patient; no one else may accompany the parent/guardian and patient to the visit.
+- For outpatient visits, up to two healthy parents/guardians may accompany the patient; no one else (including siblings) may come with the parent/guardian and patient to the visit.

 - See Johns Hopkins Medicine's full visitor guidelines.